redis/docs/content/operate/rs/release-notes/rs-7-8-releases/rs-7-8-0-tba.md

 - For Redis Enterprise 7.2.4 and 7.4.2 clusters, upgrade Redis 6.0 databases to Redis 7.2.
 Before you upgrade your databases, see the list of [Redis 7.2 breaking changes]({{< relref "/operate/rs/release-notes/rs-7-2-4-releases/rs-7-2-4-52#redis-72-breaking-changes" >}}) and update any applications that connect to your database to handle these changes.

+#### Ubuntu 18.04

+Ubuntu 18.04 was deprecated in Redis Software version 7.2.4 and is no longer supported as of Redis Software version 7.8.0.

 ### Upcoming changes

 #### Default image change for Redis Enterprise Software containers